What is the California Child Abuse Central Index?

 What is a “substantiated” case?

-A case is “substantiated” if a child welfare agency or probation department determines that it more likely than not that child abuse or neglect occurred.
+A case is “substantiated” if a child welfare agency or probation department determines that it is more likely than not that child abuse or neglect occurred.
 The law does not require that a Court determine that a case is substantiated – a determination by a child welfare agency or probation department is sufficient.

 Who can see the Child Abuse Central Index?

-• County licensing and social welfare agencies
+- State county licensing and social welfare agencies

-• Federal agencies, like the Department of Homeland Security and the United States Department of Justice do not have access to the CACI.
+- Federal agencies, like the Department of Homeland Security and the United States Department of Justice do not have access to the CACI.
 However, federal agents may contact the California Department of Justice to determine, by name, if someone is included on the CACI.

 Why is it bad to be included on the Child Abuse Central Index?